top of page

 ARCON maps out a multi-tiered architecture of actors and operations:

 • Shell companies registered in Turkey, the UAE, Cyprus, and Hong Kong began to handle imports of critical technologies, especially electronics and dual-use goods.
-Many of these entities were linked to state-owned firms with defense portfolios, such as Rostec and Almaz-Antey.
+Many entities, such as Rostec and Almaz-Antey, were linked to state-owned firms with defense portfolios.

 • Private contractors formally classified as “non-sanctioned partners” emerged to supply military logistics, fuel, and communications infrastructure.
 ARCON found that many of these contractors had direct ties to political families or former intelligence officers.

-• Banking intermediaries in Central Asia and the Caucasus played a crucial role in processing international payments.
+• Banking intermediaries in Central Asia and the Caucasus were crucial in processing international payments.
 Several had past involvement in laundering operations related to the “Russian Laundromat” scandals.

 These networks worked in concert.
 Public procurement processes were reshaped to accommodate direct contracting, and audits were suspended under “wartime economic adjustment laws.”